Main Header Holder

 ROBOTICS

-The course will cover principles of robot design, engineering, troubleshooting, robotic sensors and computer programming using the Lego Mindstorms Education software.
-We will use both a mathematical and an experimental approach to solving designed (and sometimes unexpected) problems and challenges.
-This class will be an open lab environment with total hands-on learning, experimentation, and collaboration of ideas.
-Students will design, build, program and troubleshoot their robots, culminating in a project-based competition utilizing the FIRST LEGO LEAGUE Challenges, complete with Tournament Mission Board and Modules.
+The course will cover principles of robot design, engineering, troubleshooting, robotic sensors, and computer programming using the Lego Mindstorms Education software.
+Both a mathematical and an experimental approach are used in solving designed (and sometimes unexpected) problems and challenges.
+This class will

 MYTHOLOGY